jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 6 Application
 (1) This Act applies to an employee or other natural person only if, at the time when the person becomes subject to the automatic enrolment rules or opts in, the person—
-  (a) is, or normally is, personally present in New Zealand, or is an employee of the State services (within the meaning of the State Sector Act 1988) who is—
+  (a) is, or normally is, living in New Zealand, or is an employee of the State services (within the meaning of the State Sector Act 1988) who is—
     (i) serving outside New Zealand; and
     (ii) employed on New Zealand terms and conditions; and (iii) serving in a jurisdiction where offers of KiwiSaver scheme membership are lawful; and (b) is a New Zealand citizen or is entitled, in terms of the Immigration Act 1987, to be in New Zealand indefinitely.
 (2) This Act applies to an employer only if—
-  (a) the employer is a New Zealand resident (within the meaning of sections OE 1 and OE 2 of the Income Tax Act 2004); or (b) the employer carries on business from a fixed establishment in New Zealand (within the meaning of section OB 1 of the Income Tax Act 2004).
+  (a) the employer is a New Zealand resident (within the meaning of sections YD 1 or YD 2 (excluding section YD 2(2)) of the Income Tax Act 2007); or
+  (b) the employer carries on a business from a fixed establishment in New Zealand (within the meaning of section YA 1 of the Income Tax Act 2007); or
+  (c) the employer does not meet the requirements in subsections (a) and (b), and the employer chooses to apply this Act.
 (3) This Act applies to an employer only in respect of the employer's employees who are referred to in subsection (1).

 ### 7 Act binds the Crown